scottdillon1/Virtual_SCP_Academy/SAC/SAC-Story-Part2.md

 "Health and Safety News".
 The title is right above the URL screen
 <https://www.safetyandhealthmagazine.com/rss/topic/99-news>

-ii.
-Add a title to the very top.
+- Add a title to the very top.

-iii.
-Move this to the left-hand side of your screen.
-Your page should
-     look like this:
+- Move this to the left-hand side of your screen.
+Your page should look like this:

 ![](.//media/image46.png)

-i)  Final Step: Run a Smart Discovery.
+-  Final Step: Run a Smart Discovery.

 ![](.//media/image94.png)